 Congratulations to the glorious winner – until next time, when it is time for “Bier and Würstchen” once again.

 The "Lange Nacht der Forschung" on the 13th of April was a complete success with more than 3,100 visitors at the JKU stations.
-Our institute was represented with the topic "Fun with CO2" located in the Technikum of the JKU campus.
+Our institute was represented with the topic "Fun with CO2" located in the Technikum, opens an external URL of the JKU campus.
 Our team consisted of Prof. Paulik, Gunnar, Stephan, Gerold, Thomas, Markus, Patricia und Sara.
 We were build up into two groups with each 4 people to show and explain the different experiments.
 For the experiments, carbon dioxide was used in solid form, so-called dry ice.
 Therewith we tried for example to extinguish fires, inflate a balloon or even form bubbles with the CO2.
 The children and even adults were very interested in the presented experiments and we had a lot of fun at this evening.

 Despite the friendly welcome of the teachers and the fun with the teenagers, we drove back to Linz after some hours and we all agreed that surely next year there will be found again a few colleagues to work one day as a "chemistry teacher".

 First of all, congratulations to Verena, Stefan, Thomas and Gottfried.
 After some time of hard work, you all have finished your master thesis with success and we are happy for you.